 Students must demonstrate breath of knowledge in computer science by passing written qualifying exams.
-The exams are offered once every semester (usually in the week before the semester begins).
+The exams are offered once every semester (usually two weeks before the semester begins).

 To qualify, each student must pass exams in four areas, one of which is Foundations of Computer Science.
 The other three areas are chosen from these eight areas: computer systems; networks; compilers and languages; software construction; software modeling; artificial intelligence; database systems; and information security.